TrivadisPF/platys-modern-data-platform/cookbooks/recipes/streamsets-dataops-creating-environment/README.md

 ![](images/homepage.png)

-## Create a StreamSets Data Collector engine
+## Create a StreamSets Data Collector deployment

 In the navigator to the left, click on **Set Up** and navigate to the **Environments** item.
 You should see a default Self-Managed environment **Default Self-Managed Environment**.
 We will use this and next create a deployment.